chef-boneyard/chef-web-docs-2016/includes_resources/includes_resource_machine_attributes.rst

    * - ``source_key_path``
      - The path to the private key.
 Use in conjunction with ``source_key``` and ``source_key_pass_phrase``.
    * - ``tags``
-     - Use to specify the list of tags to be applied to the machine or machine image.
+     - Use to specify the list of tags to be applied to the machine.
 Any tag not specified in this list will be removed.
    * - ``validator``
      - Use to specify if the |chef client| is a |chef validator|.